 It is disappointing that the UTA has been delayed again this year.
+This could be your best chance to get a PB at the UTA 2022.
 A lot of you will feel like you have been training for nearly a whole year for an event that hasn’t yet happened.

 If you have been following one of our UTA training plans, you should currently be in great condition with plenty of strength and endurance. (learn more about specific training)

-Now it is time to back off the volume and intensity so that you can recharge your batteries before building up again for next year’s event.
+Now it is time to back off the volume and intensity so that you can recharge your batteries before building up again for the event.

 Now is the ideal time to go back to a base training plan.